mgziminsky/allaerris/ROADMAP.md

 - Update installed mods
 - Detect profile of working directory tree and use it if present
 - Allow selective updates by passing project ids
+- Add option to immediately apply updates, or prompt to apply when not specified